maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ [x, y] = ad(x)y $$

-The Lie bracked can also be expressed as the quaternion commutator:
+The actual derivation of $$Ad$$ at the idendity provides an expression as the quaternion commutator:

 $$ [x, y] = xy - yx $$